Detect sooner. Protect more.

 Why have an OCT screening?

 - Spot issues sooner – an OCT scan allows us to detect and monitor any changes to your eye health up to 5 years earlier than other methods of eye screening.

 - See more – we can instantly show you the 3D High Definition images of your eyes.

 - Build a more complete picture – all your scans are stored on your records.
 So from test to test, we can compare your OCT images, and quickly pinpoint any changes in your eye health.

 The OCT examination is completely non-invasive and painless.
 Nothing touches your eye at all.
 It only takes a few seconds, after that the images generated are examined by your Leightons optometrist.

 The OCT screening generates a series of 3D High Definition (HD) scans – just like the one below (click on images in enlarge):

 How much does it cost?

-Investing in an OCT screening costs as little as £40.
+Investing in an OCT screening costs as little as £40 to those eligible for NHS sight tests.
 Or you can enjoy one as part of your Leightons Ultimate Eye Examination for £69.